KashifNazeer87/nasscom_vsd_soc_digital_design/README.md

 **THEORY**

-In this project we will inculcate a standard cell design based on skywater PDKs and plug it in a design Picorv32, a RISC V CPU core.
+In this project we will incorporate a standard cell design based on skywater PDKs and plug it in a design Picorv32, a RISC V CPU core.
 It implements the RISC-V instruction set architecture (ISA).